Security-Onion-Solutions/securityonion-docs/grid.rst

 There are a few icons in the lower left of the ``Node Status`` section depending on what kind of node you are looking at:

-- Clicking the first icon takes you to the InfluxDB dashboard for that particular node.
+- Clicking the first icon takes you to the :ref:`influxdb` dashboard for that particular node to view health metrics.

 - If the node is a network sensor, then there will be an additional icon for sending test traffic to the sensor.